SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-2-media.md

 Once converted, the document will show up as a folder in your simple media.
 You can drag the elements from this folder to a desired location in the exposition, resize and further adjust them.
-The document will be split whevever there is an image and the images will become available as image tools.
+The document will be split whenever there is an image and the images will become available as image tools.

 If you want to reproduce the feel of a text document in your RC exposition, it